glezzz/glezzz/README.md

 ### 👋 Hello there, my name is Alejandro Gonzalez

-- 🔭 I’m currently looking for an internship
+- 🔭 I’m currently looking for a junior position or an internship as an Android Developer

 - 📫 How to reach me on www.linkedin.com/in/alejandrogonzalezkringhs or alexglezk@gmail.com